cguintob/BTL_humidity_code/README.md

 versa.
 To fix this, simply use `Ctrl-C` or `Ctrl-Z` (the latter is slightly nicer to the program) and rerun the command with different data files.

-NOTE: This bug was fixed by editing `aht10.ino` to sent `sensorData.py` a counter. `sensorData.py` will then determine whether that counter is odd or even, and depending on which it is, it will write temperature or humidity measurements to the data file.
+NOTE: This bug was fixed by editing `aht10.ino` to send `sensorData.py` a counter. `sensorData.py` will then determine whether that counter is odd or even, and depending on which it is, it will write temperature or humidity measurements to the data file.

 ### Can't Push Files to GitHub
-Sometimes changes to your files and those that appear on GitHub become out of sync.
+Sometimes, changes to your files and those that appear on GitHub become out of sync.
 This can happen if you accidentally commit something but forget to push it or if you modify your files in GitHub when you usually do it on the command line.
 To check the status of Git, execute the following command: